bli25/RSEM_tutorial/README.md

 					ref/mouse_ref exp/LPS_6h
 ```

-In the above command, `-p 8` tells RSEM to use 8 threads and `--paired-end` indicates that the input reads are paired-end.
-Then in the second line, we tell RSEM to align reads using Bowtie 2.
-We wonder if there is any sequencing bias and thus turn on the `--estimate-rspd` option.
-This option will learn from data how the reads are distributed across a transcript.
+In the above command, `-p 8` tells RSEM to use 8 threads and `--paired-end` indicates the input reads are paired-end.
+In the second line, we tell RSEM to align reads using Bowtie 2, which is located at `software/bowtie2-2.2.6`.
+In the third line, we turn on the `--estimate-rspd` option because we wonder if there is any sequencing bias in the data. `--estimate-rspd` enabls RSEM to learn from data how the reads are distributed across a transcript.
 The learned statistics can help us assess if any positional biases are shown in the data.
+In the fourth line, `--append-names` tells RSEM to append gene_name/transcript_name to the result files.
 By default, RSEM generates an annotated BAM file in transcript coordinates.
 Sometimes, we want the alignments in genomic coordinates instead.
-Thus, we turn on the `--output-genome-bam` option.
+Thus, we turn on the `--output-genome-bam` option in the fifth line.
 Note that this option is only available when you build references from a genome.
-Then we provide RSEM with two FASTQ files, which contain the first and second mates of the paired-end reads.
+Then in the sixth line, we provide RSEM with two FASTQ files, which contain the first and second mates of the paired-end reads.
 In the last line, we tell RSEM where the references locate and where to output the results.

 Because the reads are long (101bp), it might take a while for Bowtie 2 to align all reads.
-If you do not want to wait, you can download the Bowtie 2 alignments in BAM format from [here](https://www.dropbox.com/s/ulfpyi0qljv8vk4/LPS_6h.bam?dl=0) to subdirectory `exp`, and then type the following command to run RSEM:
+If you do not want to wait, you can download the [Bowtie 2 alignments in BAM format](https://www.dropbox.com/s/ulfpyi0qljv8vk4/LPS_6h.bam?dl=0) to subdirectory `exp`, and then type the following command to run RSEM:

 ```
-software/RSEM-1.2.24/rsem-calculate-expression -p 8 --paired-end \
+software/RSEM-1.2.25/rsem-calculate-expression -p 8 --paired-end \
 					--bam \
 					--estimate-rspd \
+					--append-names \
 					--output-genome-bam \
 					exp/LPS_6h.bam \
 					ref/mouse_ref exp/LPS_6h